-The bytes in edit-modes are optional except that all lower position bytes must be specified (for example, valid edit-modes are \$05\$, \$0501\$, \$050101\$, and \$050101FF\$).
+The bytes in edit-modes are optional except that all lower position bytes must be specified.
+For example, use \$000000\$+CHR(100) to set the Escape key CTL value to 100.

 If the user presses the up arrow key when on the first character of the field, the FINPUT terminates by saving any changes that were made, and setting CTL to -4.
 If the user presses the up arrow key when on any other character of the field, FINPUT ignores any changes that were made and restarts the input at the first character of the field (ignoring any starting cursor position defined in edit-modes).
+See also EDT option byte 6.